sharife/goldenthread-v2/site/content/tickets/_index.md

           by tremendous support from the Bay Area’s Armenian community, Golden Thread’s production was originally staged at the Magic Theater in 2002.

-          In this award-wining play, Leslie Ayvazian has beautifully depicted the reality of facing a horrific past without shame or fear.
-The grand parents in the play are survivors of the Armenian Genocide who never taught their children how to speak Armenian because they wanted them to be real Americans.
-But now, as the grand father is facing his own mortality, he feels an urgency to impart the truth to the next generation.
-His death in the first scene is the impetus for the eldest daughter to travel to Armenia for the first time.
-She must see with her own eyes what she has only been told about all her life.

           **Featuring:** Atosa Babaoff*, Toby Brooks, Valerie de Jose*, Vida Ghahremani, Behzad Golemohammadi, Joe Higgins*, Earll Kingston*, Lara Palanjian, Ruby Unger\*